hackclub/slack-stats-collector/README.md

 ## Setup

 Everything is set up using [Docker Compose](https://docs.docker.com/compose/).
-Once ou have it installed, set the following environment variables in a file called `.env`:
+Once you have it installed, set the following environment variables in a file called `.env`:

 - `GITHUB_ACCESS_TOKEN` - GitHub access token for the account you want to submit the pull requests from.
-Must have the `repo` permission.
+Must have the `repo` permission
 - `GITHUB_REPO_URL` - URL of the upstream repository you want your account submitting pull requests to.
 This will be forked and not modified directly.
-- `SLACK_SUBDOMAIN` - Subdomain for the Slack you want to gather statistics from (ex. `myteam` in `https://myteam.slack.com`).
+- `SLACK_SUBDOMAIN` - Subdomain for the Slack you want to gather statistics from (ex. `myteam` in `https://myteam.slack.com`)
 - `SLACK_EMAIL` - Email for the administrator account to use for gathering the Slack statistics.
-We recomment creating a separate account just for this project.
+We recommend creating a separate account just for this project.
-- `SLACK_PASSWORD` - Password for the aforementioned Slack account.
+- `SLACK_PASSWORD` - Password for the aforementioned Slack account
-- _(Optional)_ `PORT` - Port for the HTTP server to run on.
+- _(Optional)_ `PORT` - Port for the HTTP server to run on

 Once you have all of those set, just run the following and you should be good to go!